aqueductfluidics/example_projects/README.md

 - **Libraries** (`/local/lib` directory), which include application-specific Python classes and methods.

-- **Recipe Script** files (`/local/recipes` directory), which include Python scripts intended to be executed in the Aqueduct platform.
+- **Recipe Script** files (`/local/recipes` directory), which include Python scripts intended to be executed using the Aqueduct platform.
 These Python scripts depend on the Library of the same name (for example, scripts in the `/local/recipes/ph_control` path require the `/local/lib/ph_control` Library)